allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 #### Docker `container`

-If you do not already have the GatorGrader `container`, in a new terminal or Docker Quickstart Terminal, type `docker pull gatoreducator/dockagator` to download the correct `container`.
+- [ ] In a terminal window, type `docker pull gatoreducator/dockagator` to download the correct `container`.

-In the last lab session, we were able to get Docker `container` versions of GatorGrader working!
-That means that everyone can choose to use the `container` if they'd like.
-Here are a couple of ways to do it.

 ##### Running GatorGrader directly on `container` start

-* Be sure that you are in the main directory of your practicals repository when running these commands, or you'll certainly experience issues!
+* Be sure that you are in the main directory of your lab repository when running these commands, or you'll certainly experience issues!
+    * Remember, the folder containing your work is located on the desktop.
 * Remember that if you run `ls -la`, you should see a `.git` folder if you're in the main repository folder.
-* To make sure you're in the right repository, run a `pwd` command.
+- [ ] To make sure you're in the right repository, type `pwd` and press `Enter`
-    * If you recieve the expected path, you're in the right place.
-Else, find your way to the right location.
+    * If you recieve the expected path, you're in the right place!

 ```
 docker run -it --mount type=bind,source="$(pwd)",target="/project" --hostname GatorGrader gatoreducator/dockagator
 ```

-##### Run `gradle` commands in the container`
+##### Windows users

+Some Windows users may have difficulty with the above command.
+The command below should substitute for it:

 ```
-docker run -it --mount type=bind,source="$(pwd)",target="/project" --hostname GatorGrader gatoreducator/dockagator /bin/bash
+docker run -it --mount type=bind,source=%cd%,target="/project" --hostname GatorGrader gatoreducator/dockagator
 ```

-- [ ] To `grade` your Java work, type `gradle grade` at the `command` prompt and press the `Enter` key.

-#### Using `gradle` commands directly

-- [ ] In a terminal, ensure you're in the main folder of your practical repository and type `gradle build`
-- [ ] After the `command` completes successfully, type `gradle grade`
+Here, `%cd%` is equivalent to the Unix command `"$(pwd)"`.

 ### Turning or saving progress in an assignment